demirantay/notebook/syllabus-compsci.md

    - [ ] Project : Build differnt types of servers, web, ftp ... etc.
    - [ ] Project: Try to build your own internet.
 Understand how to connect to the WWW.
    - [ ] Optional: Do more books and projects if you want to focus on this subject.

+### Computer Graphics

+- [ ] Book: Computer Graphics: Principles and Practice
+- [ ] Book: Real-Time Rendering -- Latest Edition (4)
+- [ ] Read: Get practical knowledge in [this tutorial](https://learnopengl.com/)
+- [ ] Project: Render your dream house (make it realistic)
+- [ ] Optional: Do more books and projects if you want to focus on graphics.

+### Artifical Intelligence

+- [ ] Book: Hands-On Machine Learning with Scikit-Learn and TensorFlow
+- [ ] Book:  AI: A Modern Approach by Stuart Russell and Peter Norvig.
+- [ ] Book: Deep Learning by Ian Goodfellow and Yoshua Bengio.
+- [ ] Project: Do something cool and big with artifical intelligence like a smart bot
+- [ ] Optional: Do more books and projects if you want to focus on AI/ML

 ## Final: Feynman Notes